SBTCVM/SBTCVM-Gen2-9/textdocs/mdhelp/glossary/glossary_dataform.md

 Where 'maze' is an example of a trom name.
 `romdump.py` can be used to view their contents in a hexdump-style fashion.

+## TDSK1

+SBTCVM's ternary floppy disk image format.
+`romdump.py` and `diskedit.py` are relevant here.

+## TXE

+A full-memory 'raw' executable format used on SBTCVM SBTVDI disk drives, notably in SBTCVM-DOS.

 ## CPRLE

 A Run-length compressed variant of 27-color pack-art. requires a dedicated